ThomasNagel/BubbleBlaster-PWS/README.md

 Just place the images of the new animation in the right folder and name them in the order they need to play (1.png, 2.png, 3.png, ect.).
 You have excess to the source code, so you can even changes the game itself.
 Anyway, sales pitch is over.
 Let's download the software!

+The folder 'Method 1' contains the code that has a working AI, Method 2 works to, but Method 3 is unfortunately a bit jank.

 This is a guide to downloading python and the nessecery libraries (Scroll down for the dutch guide).